OriginProtocol/origin/DEVELOPMENT.md

 When doing a hard delete of Docker data Origin, images need to be rebuilt `docker-compose build`

+#### Complete Docker Wipe

+If you just want to completely start over with your docker environment:

+    docker rm $(docker ps -aq) && docker image prune -a && docker-compose build && docker-compose up -d

 #### Elasticsearch fails to start with virtual memory error

 The development stack includes an Elasticsearch container that may require an